 So what’s new?
-A number of big changes have made their way to HeadSpace in the last few years.
+A number of big changes have made their way to Headspace in the last few years.
 First, the app is taking sleep more seriously than ever.
-Now, HeadSpace offers a dedicated Sleep tab full to the brim with sleepcasts (which are mindful bedtime stories), sleep meditations, guided meditations for waking up in the night, sleep music, sleep radio, and a range of soundscapes.
-Then there’s the all-new Move tab: here, HeadSpace users can access a range of guided exercises to keep physically fit and healthy, with video demonstrations appearing in the app.
-Of course, there’s still a great range of guided meditations in HeadSpace – these remain the app’s bread and butter, and are as good as ever.
+Now, Headspace offers a dedicated Sleep tab full to the brim with mindful bedtime stories, sleep meditations, sleep music, sleep radio, and a range of soundscapes.
+Then there’s the all-new Move tab: here, users can access a range of guided exercises to keep physically fit and healthy, with video demonstrations appearing in the app.
+Of course, there’s still a great range of guided meditations in HeadSpace – these remain the app’s bread and butter and are as good as ever.
 But extra features like community stories and interviews enhance the meditations on offer even further.

 Our original review, written in May 2018, is presented in its entirety below.